• Home

 Dancing Goats Home

 At Dancing Goat Sanctuary we have a large variety of domesticated or feral (okay, not for long!) animals.
-In order to provide for their needs we work with both small animal and large animal veterinarians who make routine visits to the farm to provide vaccinations, examinations, and, when needed, urgent medical care.
+In order to provide for their needs, we work with both small animal and large animal veterinarians who sometimes visit the farm to provide vaccinations and examinations.
+But emergencies happen, too, so if our minivan is a bit barn-y, we won't apologize!
 We follow up with routine stuff such as parasite control, hoof and nail trimming, and grooming, depending on the needs of each critter.
-We are fortunate to have volunteers. as well as our farm founders, who are responsible for the day to day care of all of the critters.
+We are fortunate to have volunteers, as well as our farm founders, who are responsible for the day-to-day care of all of the critters.
 Our in house head goat wrangler takes care of any specialized animal care.

 Picture